Associate Professor of Earth System Science

 Ying, S. C., J. Damashek, S. Fendorf, and C. A. Francis.
 2015.
 Indigenous arsenic(V)-reducing microbial communites in redox fuctuatng near-surface sediments of the Mekong Delta.
 Geobiology 13: 581-587.

-(left to right) : Shellie Bench (former postdoc), Jessica Lee (former PhD student; now postdoc, University of Idaho), Emily Cardarelli (PhD student), Bradley Tolar (postdoc), Julian Damashek (PhD student), Chris Francis, and Linta Reji (PhD student).
+(left to right) : Shellie Bench (former postdoc), Jessica Lee (former PhD student; now postdoc, University of Idaho), Emily Cardarelli (PhD student), Bradley Tolar (postdoc), Julian Damashek (former PhD student, now postdoc at UGA), Chris Francis, and Linta Reji (PhD student).
 February 2015.
+Current students not pictured: Anna Rasmussen (PhD student, starting Fall 2016)

 Front Row (left to right) : Chris Francis, Alyson Santoro (currently Assistant Professor, UMCES-Horn Point Laboratory), Samantha Ying (currently Assistant Professor, UC Riverside), Mike Beman (currently Assistant Professor, UC Merced); Back Row: Colleen Hansel (currently Associate Scientist, Woods Hole Oceanographic Institution), Scott Wankel (currently Assistant Scientist, Woods Hole Oceanographic Institution), Annika Mosier (currently Assistant Professor, University of Colorado Denver), George Wells (currently Assistant Professor, Northwestern University).
-Students and postdocs not shown: Steve Biller (currently postdoctoral fellow, MIT-Chisholm Lab), Emily Cardarelli, Julian Damashek, Jessica Lee, Marie Lund, and Jason Smith (currently MBARI Postdoctoral Fellow).
+Students and postdocs not shown: Steve Biller (currently postdoctoral fellow, MIT-Chisholm Lab), Emily Cardarelli, Julian Damashek, Jessica Lee, Marie Lund, and Jason Smith (currently postdoctoral fellow, UCSB).

 Please contact Chris Francis with questions or comments.